rism-digital/pae-code-spec/EDITORIAL.md

 provide further assistance with encoding scenarios.

 Changes to the Version 1 specification should only be made to fix language or resolve ambiguity without changing the core encoding scheme.
-Since this is the most widely adopted form of the specification, and is used outside of RISM, changes to the scheme have knock-on effects for others.
+Since this is the most widely adopted form of the specification, and is used outside RISM, changes to the scheme have knock-on effects for others.

 The Version 2 specification strives to provide unambiguous language for people who want an authoritative reference for